 Course summary

-Our BA Sociology and Criminology degree gives you the opportunity to combine the study of social life and social relations with the field of criminology.
-On this joint course you will:
+This BA Sociology and Criminology allows you to combine the study of social life and social relations with the field of criminology and the investigation of crime and its control.
+Why choose this course?

 Modules